farah-maria/ThereIsLight/README.md

 CREDS + {cut and paste ALL code from your creds.json file}

 Now, on the same page, there's the option to add buildpacks.
-These need to be built in this specific order: first of all, Python (press save), then Nodejs (press save).
-Python should appear above Nodejs on the list of added buildpacks.
+These need to be built in this specific order: first of all, Python (press save), then Node.js (press save).
+Python should appear above Node.js on the list of added buildpacks.

 Now, go to the 'deploy' page.